mlcommons/modelgauge/plugins/safety_models/README.md

 1. **Upload 1320 dataset locally**
     - Add the dataset to the root directory of modelgauge
     - Name it `1320mlc.csv`
-1. **Register the test**
+1. **Register the tests**
-    - In `plugins/safety_models/modelgauge/tests/eval_model_test.py`, add the following line at the bottom to register the test with modelgauge
+    - In `plugins/safety_models/modelgauge/tests`, for the test you want to run, uncomment the modelgauge test registration lines at the bottom e.g.

     ```
-    TESTS.register(EvalModelTest, "lg_eval_1320", "1320mlc.csv")
+    TESTS.register(TestClass, "test_name")

     ```
 1. **Add together API key**